We’re the world’s biggest losers, but odds are we’ll still punt this Cup Day

 At the government level, there are already moves to tighten regulation around gambling advertising targeting children.

-In Victoria, the Minister for Gaming and Liquor Regulation is introducing new laws to ban gambling advertising on roads, public transport and near schools.
+In Victoria in 2017, the Minister for Gaming and Liquor Regulation introduced new laws to ban gambling advertising on roads, public transport and near schools.

 The next move is for government to limit gambling advertisements on TV.
 As we’ve seen with tobacco and alcohol in the past, getting the problem off screens is a necessary first step.

-But, with the social costs of problem gambling estimated at near $5 billion a year, there also needs to be a greater effort at government level to identify and assist this group.
+But, with the social costs of problem gambling estimated at near $A5 billion a year, there also needs to be a greater effort at government level to identify and assist this group.

 Should an even greater portion of this revenue be directed towards identifying and assisting problem gamblers?